 Anatomy and Development of the Mouth and Teeth

-The first stage begins in the fetus at about 6 weeks of age.
+The first stage begins in the unborn baby at about 6 weeks of pregnancy (gestation).

 This is when the basic substance of the tooth forms.

 Parts of the tooth

-Each tooth has 4 main parts, including the following:
+Each tooth has 4 main parts, including: